JamesKindon/jkindon.github.io/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 Using the native option within Citrix, from CVAD 2212 onwards, the `Set-BrokerMachine -HostedMachineId ""` does indeed update the `BrokerMachine`:`HostedMachineId` and the  `ProvVM`:`VMId` but it does not update the `ProvVM`:`IdentityDiskID`.

 Conversely, you can use the `Remove-BrokerMachine` PowerShell command to remove the `BrokerMachine` record from the Citrix Database for an MCS provisioned machine.
 This does not delete the `ProvVM` record.
-If the `ProvVM` object is still in the database, and the `HostedMachineId` / `uuid` of the VM hasn't changed, you can simply use `New-BrokerMachine -HostedMachineId "" -HypervisorConnectionUid ""` commandlet to bring the machine back into the MCS world.
+If the `ProvVM` object is still in the database, and the `HostedMachineId` / `uuid` of the VM hasn't changed, you can simply use `New-BrokerMachine -HostedMachineId "" -HypervisorConnectionUid ""` cmdlet to bring the machine back into the MCS world.

 The current release documentation as at 18.06.2023 reads as: